 According to the World Health Organization (WHO), sexual health is a state of physical, emotional, mental, and social well-being, related to sexuality.

-Sex therapy is a form of talking therapy where you work on your sexual health and wellbeing, potentially with your partner joining the sessions.
-It involves verbal interactions, similar to visiting a psychologist – there is typically no physical contact involved in sexology.
+Sex therapy is a form of talking therapy where you work on your sexual health and well-being, potentially with your partner joining the sessions.
+It involves verbal interactions, only.
+There is typically no physical contact involved in sexology.

 Sexologists treat the following sex, sexual function, and mental health-related issues: